🎉 State-of-the-art:81.39% Web Bench success

 Tips for Effective Data Extraction

 Be Specific (When Needed): If you need particular data, clearly state what you want to extract.
 For instance, instead of "Extract the info", say "Extract the product name, price, and description".
-You can also leave the prompt empty for automatic schema detection with 'Explore' and 'Extract'.
+You can also use minimal or empty prompts for automatic schema detection.

 Use Clear Labels: When specifying data elements, use labels that are easy for rtrvr.ai to understand (e.g., "product name," "author," "price").
 Remember that using 'image' as a column name will enable special image rendering in Google Sheets.